xdanielsb/rmi-game/readme.md

-This is a simple game to apply RMI and AspectJ
+This is a simple game to apply RMI, concurrency and AspecJ

 - RMI
 - AspectJ
+- Monitor

 Server